-LP09-0009, attached hereto, to include the boundaries of the I-5/Wilsonville Road Interchange meeting thereof on the 5th day of October, 2009, scheduled for second reading at a regular meeting of the City Council on the 19th day of October.
-2009, and held over for final decision on the 2nd day of November, commencing at the hour of 7 p.m. at the Wilsonville City Hall.
+SUBMITTED to the Wilsonville City Council and read for the first time at a regular meeting thereof on the 5th day of October, 2009, scheduled for second reading at a regular meeting of the City Council on the 19th day of October, 2009, and held over for a regular meeting of the City Council on the November 16, 2009 by roll call vote, commencing at the hour of 7 p.m. at the Wilsonville City Hall.